1 / 23

 → Multiply both quantities by the same factor

-Error 2 — Wrong unit-rate direction: units don't cancel to the right answer
+Error 2 — Wrong direction: units don't cancel

 Key Ideas from Today's Lesson

-✓ Ratio pairs are collinear through the origin on a coordinate plane
+✓ Ratio pairs lie on a line through the origin

-✓ Every ratio has two unit rates — the question tells you which direction
+✓ Every ratio has two unit rates — question picks direction

 Coming Up in Lesson 2